orome/crypto-enigma-py/doc/source/machine.rst

 Formally, that state consists of :ref:`internal <config_state_internal>` elements not directly visible to the operator who can only indirectly :ref:`see changes <config_state_visible>` in the positions of the rotors as manifest in the rotor letters at the machine windows.
+This internal state is entirely responsible for determining the :ref:`mappings used by the machine <config_state_mappings>` to encode messages.

 .. _config_state_visible: